Classroom Support Services

 Prototyping through Six Sigma's DMAIC Model

-Through identifying real-world problems, students will experience a fast-paced, rapid prototyping session.
+Through identifying practical problems, students will experience a fast-paced, rapid prototyping session.
 Utilizing 3D printing pens and other tools, students' ability to think critically will be challenged using Six-Sigma's DMAIC model while engineering solutions in a team setting.

 Careers in Chemistry – Pharmacy Chapstick Compounding Activity